 “We lost 2-1, but we still support Ecuador.
 You know, Latin America,” Fredy said with a laugh.

-Ramos said he never expected to have the World Cup so close to his home, and he hopes go to another game before his brother returns to Honduras.
+Ramos said he never expected to have the World Cup so close to his home, and he hopes to go to another game before his brother returns to Honduras.

 “I know the ticket is expensive, but hey, it happens only one time in your life.”